b0w1d/NTHU_5734k/Documents/Schedules.md

 ### Week 21 Apr.
 22 ~ Apr.
 29
 ### Week 20 Apr.
 29 ~ May.
 06

-## Milestone 3 International Master on Codeforces
+## Milestone 3 Become an International Master on Codeforces

 ### Week 19 May.
 06 ~ May.
 13
 ### Week 18 May.
 13 ~ May.
 20